hzi-bifo/SDplots/Software/README.md

 ## Output Files

-The output is written into a new folder named by the `-o`-parameter, for example *test*.
+The output is written into a new folder named by the `-o`-parameter, for example *test_run*.
 If there is already a folder named this way, the pipeline will tell you to pick a different name and terminate.
 This allows you to run multiple executions parallel on your machine if you need to.
 The folder is located in the *sdplots*-folder you created earlier.
 The original input-file remains in the *sdplots*-folder but is also copied into your output folder.

 The output consists of the following files: